itdxer/neupy/site/2015/09/21/password_recovery.rst

      'just-one-symbol': 9998,
      'empty-string': 9998}

-I guess at the first case (``exclude-one``) we just was lucky and after excluding one symbol from the end didn't shift most of all symbols into the wrong possitions.
+I guess in first case (``exclude-one``) we just got lucky and after eliminating one symbol from the end didn't shift most of the symbols.
-So remove symbols it's not a very good idea.
+So removing symbols is not a very good idea.

-All functions that you need for experiments you can find on the `github <https://github.com/itdxer/neupy/tree/master/examples/memory/password_recovery.py>`_.
+All functions that you need for experiments you can find at the `github <https://github.com/itdxer/neupy/tree/master/examples/memory/password_recovery.py>`_.

 Possible Problems
 -----------------

-There are few possible problems in the Discrete Hopfile Network.
+There are a few possible problems in the Discrete Hopfile Network.

-1. As we saw from the last experiment, shifted words are harder to recover than the words with the missed symbols.
-Better to replace missed symbol with some other instead of removing them.
+1. As we saw from the last experiments, shifted passwords are harder to recover than the passwords with missed symbols.
+It's better to replace missed symbols with some other things.

-2. There already exists small probability to recover the password from the empty string.
+2. There already exists small probability for recovering passwords from empty strings.

-3. Similar binary code representation for the different symbols is a big problem.
+3. Similar binary code representation for different symbols is a big problem.
-Some times you can have a situation when 2 symbols that are in binary code are differente betweene each other just for a one bit.
-The first idea use a One Hot Encoder.
-But the problem with it is even more.
-For example we used one of the 94 symbols for the password.
-If we encode each symbol we will get vector with 93 zeros and just 1 active value.
-The problem that after recovery procedure we should always get a 1 active value, but this situation is very unlikely for the network.
+Sometimes you can have a situation where 2 symbols in binary code represantation are different just by one bit.
+The first solution is to use a One Hot Encoder.
+But it can give us even more problems.
+For example, we used symbols from list of 94 symbols for the password.
+If we encode each symbol we will get a vector with 93 zeros and just 1 active value.
+The problem is that after the recovery procedure we should always get 1 active value, but this situation is very unlikely to happen.

 Summary
 -------

-Despite some of the problems, network recovers password very good.
+Despite some problems, network recovers passwords very well.
-Monte Carlo experiment shows that the fewer symbols we know about the network less probability to recover it.
+Monte Carlo experiment shows that the fewer symbols we know the less is probability for recovering them correctly.

-Even this simple network can be a powerfull tool if you know it limitations.
+Even this simple network can be a powerful tool if you know its limitations.

 Download script
 ---------------

 You can download and test a full script from the `github <https://github.com/itdxer/neupy/tree/master/examples/memory/password_recovery.py>`_

-It didn't contain a random ``seed`` initializations, so you will get a different outputs after each run.
+It didn't contain a random ``seed`` initialization, so you will get a different outputs after each run.

 .. author:: default
 .. categories:: none